Albert Cloutier - Founder of Honolulu Uechi-Ryu & Instructor

-Erik D Swanson - Assistant Instructor
+Erik D Swanson - Instructor

 Takeuchi Ryu Bitchuden - Shoden Mokuroku (Shodan) - 4 years of study - Current active student under Wayne Muromoto sensei